n8tmps/heathcare-stock/README.md

 <p>
    <b>AutoRegressive (AR) part</b>: This component involves regressing the variable on its own lagged (prior) values. <b>p</b> is the number of lag observations included in the model (or the number of lagged terms).

    <b>Integrated (I) part:</b> This component involves differencing the data to make it stationary.
 Stationary data has a constant mean and variance over time, which is a requirement for many time series models.
-Differencing is the process of subtracting the previous observation from the current observation. <b>d</b> is the number of times that the raw observations are differenced (the degree of differencing).
+Differencing is the process of subtracting the previous observation from the current observation. <b>d</b> is the number of times that the raw observations are differenced (or the degree of differencing).

-   <b>Moving Average (MA) part:</b> This component involves modeling the error term as a linear combination of error terms occurring at various times in the past. <b>q</b> is the size of the moving average window (the order of the moving average part).
+   <b>Moving Average (MA) part:</b> This component involves modeling the error term as a linear combination of error terms occurring at various times in the past. <b>q</b> is the size of the moving average window (or the order of the moving average part).
 </p>

    <img src="timeseries.jpg" />